Charles Brown (New Zealand politician): Political career

 In 1852, the Constitution Act divided the colony into six provinces, each with an elected Provincial Council and governed by a Superintendent.
 On 16 July 1853 at age 33, Charles Brown was elected first Superintendent of the Taranaki Provincial Government.
 He was defeated at the next election and retired from the position on 4 January 1857.
 On 24 May 1861, he was again elected as Superintendent, holding that office until 4 September 1865.
+After the death of Edward Stafford in February 1901, he became the last surviving member of the six original provincial superintendents elected in 1853.

 He served two separate terms in the 2nd New Zealand Parliament as representative for the Grey and Bell electorate.
 He was elected at the general election on 8 November 1855 and resigned on 16 August 1856 to (unsuccessfully) contest the superintendency.

 He contested a 17 May 1858 by-election against Dillon Bell in the Grey and Bell electorate.
 Brown and Bell received 75 and 61 votes, respectively.
 Brown was thus declared elected.
 He resigned in 1860, when his militia service required his full attention.

 He later served in the 3rd New Zealand Parliament as representative for the Town of New Plymouth electorate from 1864 to 1865, and in the 4th New Zealand Parliament as representative for the Omata electorate from 1868 to 1870.

 He was Colonial Treasurer (forerunner to the modern Minister of Finance) in the first Fox Ministry under Premier William Fox.